scottdevoss/lunch_and_learn/README.md

 # Lunch and Learn
-This app will allow users to search for recipes by country, mark recipes as “favorite”, and learn more about a particular country.
+This app will allow users to search for learning resources and recipes by country, mark recipes as “favorite”, and learn more about a particular country.

 ## Learning Goals